Psychoeducational Assessments in Edmonton & St. Albert

 Location:

-• All assessments are conducted in-person at our St. Albert location in comfortable, child-friendly rooms.
+• All assessments are conducted in-person at our St. Albert location in comfortable, age-appropriate settings.

 • After the assessment appointments, our psychologist carefully scores all tests, analyzes the results, and writes a comprehensive interpretive report.